 Social media usage by Fortune 500 companies

 LinkedIn also offers a range of B2B marketing tools.
-Indeed, LinkedIn reports that 46% of social media traffic to B2B company sites comes through LinkedIn – unsurprising, given 50% of B2B buyers use the social network.
+Indeed, LinkedIn reports that 46% of social media traffic to B2B company sites comes through LinkedIn – unsurprising, given 52% of B2B buyers use the social network to share content.

 LinkedIn video for as a tool for B2B marketers

 LinkedIn release data and advice through their Sophisticated Marketer magazine, advising B2B marketers how to make the most of the platform.

 This includes a study of the sort of video content most-likely to be viewed by a business audience, as enumerated in the below infographic.
 In short: viewers prefer short videos, that are humorous.
 If you’re targeting an Asian audience, it might be useful to mention a famous name too…